hannestschofenig/tls-dual-certs/draft-yusef-tls-pqt-dual-certs.md

 Client behavior:

-- Includes an empty list in `signature_algorithms`.
+- Includes an empty list in `signature_algorithms` (since this extension is required by [RFC8446] whenever certificate authentication is desired).
 - Includes supported classical algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.

 To satisfy this client, the server MUST provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}

-## Type 4: Dual-Compatible, Classic Optional (PQ Primary)
+## Type 4: Dual-Compatible, PQ Primary, Classic Optional

 Client supports both classical and PQ authentication.
 It allows the server to send either a PQ chain alone or both chains.

 Client behavior:

 - Includes supported PQ algorithms in `signature_algorithms` and optionally `signature_algorithms_cert`.
-- Includes supported classical algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms in `second_signature_algorithms` list of `dual_signature_algorithms`.
+- Includes supported classical algorithms in `first_signature_algorithms` list of `dual_signature_algorithms` and supported PQ algorithms again in `second_signature_algorithms` list of `dual_signature_algorithms`.

 To satisfy this client, the server MUST either:

-- Provide a single certificate chain with compatible PQ algorithms and include a single signature in `CertificateVerify`
+- Provide a single certificate chain with compatible PQ algorithms and include a single signature in `CertificateVerify`, or
-- Provide a PQ certificate chain followed by a classical certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}
+- Provide a classical certificate chain followed by a PQ certificate chain as described in {{certificate}} and two signatures in `CertificateVerify` as described in {{certificate-verify}}

 ## Compatibility with composite certificates

 Clients and servers may choose to support composite certificate schemes, such as those defined in {{TLS-COMPOSITE-MLDSA}}.
-In these schemes, a single certificate contains a composite public keys, and the associated signature proves knowledge of private keys of all components.
+In these schemes, a single certificate contains a composite public key, and the associated signature proves knowledge of private keys of all components.
+However, from the perspective of the TLS protocol, this is a single certificate producing a single signature and so use of `dual_signature_algorithms` is not required.

 If a composite signature algorithm appears in the `signature_algorithms` extension, it can fulfill the client's requirements for both classical and PQ authentication in a single certificate and signature.
 It is up to the client policy to decide whether a composite certificate is acceptable in place of a dual-certificate configuration.
 This allows further deployment flexibility and compatibility with hybrid authentication strategies.

+The advantages of dual certificates over composites is operational flexibility for both Certification Authority operators and TLS server and client operators because two CAs and end-entity certificates, one classical and one PQ, allows for backwards compatible and dynamic negotiation of pure classical, pure PQ, or dual.

+The advantages of composites over dual certificates is that the certificate chains themselves are protected by dual-algorithms, which can be of great importance in use cases where trust stores are not easily updatable.

+It is worth noting that composites present as simply another signature algorithm, and as such nothing prevents them from being used as a component within a `dual_signature_algorithm`.

 #  Security Considerations

-## Signature Association and Parsing Robustness

-Implementations MUST strictly associate each `CertificateVerify` signature with the corresponding certificate chain, based on their order relative to the zero-length delimiter in the `Certificate` message.
-Failure to properly align signatures with their intended certificate chains may result in incorrect validation or misattribution of authentication.

-Certificate parsing logic MUST reject messages that contain more than one zero-length delimiter, or that place the delimiter as the first or last entry in the certificate list.
+## Weak Non-Separability

+This dual certificate scheme achieves Weak Non-Separability as defined in {{?I-D.ietf-pquip-hybrid-signature-spectrums}}, which is defined as:

+> the guarantee that an adversary cannot simply “remove” one of the component signatures without evidence left behind.

+As defined in TLS 1.3 {{Section 4.4 of RFC8446}}, CertificateVerify (and therefore by extension DualCertificateVerify) contain signatures over the value `Transcript-Hash(Handshake Context, Certificate)`.
+In the dual certificate context, `Certificate` will contain both certificate chains, which is sufficient to cause the client to abort and therefore achieves Weak Non-Separability.

 ## Signature Validation Requirements

+Implementations MUST strictly associate each signature with a `DualCertificateVerify` with the corresponding certificate chain, based on their order relative to the zero-length delimiter in the `Certificate` message.
+Failure to properly align signatures with their intended certificate chains could result in incorrect validation or misattribution of authentication.

-Both signatures in the `CertificateVerify` message MUST be validated successfully and correspond to their respective certificate chains.
+Both signatures in the `DualCertificateVerify` message MUST be validated successfully and correspond to their respective certificate chains.
 Implementations MUST treat failure to validate either signature as a failure of the authentication process.
 Silent fallback to single-certificate verification undermines the dual-authentication model and introduces downgrade risks.
+Implementations MAY short-circuit if the first signature or certificate chain fails, or MAY process both regardless to achieve timing invariance if the implementer deems in valuable to hide which signature or certificate validation failed, for example if one of the certificates was rejected for policy reasons rather than cryptographic reasons.

 ## Side-Channel Resistance

-Since both `CertificateVerify` operations involve signing the transcript using different cryptographic primitives, care MUST be taken to avoid leaking side-channel information.
-Implementers MUST ensure constant-time execution and avoid conditional branching that could reveal whether one or both signatures are present or valid.
+Some implementations MAY wish to treat a dual signature as an atomic signing oracle and thus hide side-channels that would allow an attacker to distinguish the first algorithm from the second algorithm, for example if the first signature fails, still perform the second signature before returning an alert.
+However, in most cases this does not have practical value, for example if all algorithms offered as dual are also offered as single.

 Distinct context strings are REQUIRED for the two signatures to prevent cross-protocol misuse or collision attacks.

+_MikeO: I think this section needs to be expanded and beefed up with literature references, because I'm not convinced that these are real and justified attacks.
+If you can get a cross-protocol or collision attack between ML-DSA and ECDSA, I'll be impressed.
+What does that even mean?_

-## Cryptographic Independence
+## Cryptographic Independence Of The Two Chains

+This specification does not provide a mechanism to negotiate separate `signature_algorithms_cert` lists.
+Therefore while the two selected end-entity certificates will contain keys of different algorithms, it is possible for them to have certificate chains that use the same algorithm.
+In some cases this could be perfectly acceptable, for example if both chains are rooted in a hash-based signature or a composite, or if it is intentional for both end-entity certificates chain to the same root.

-To achieve the intended security guarantees, implementers and deployment operators MUST ensure that the two certificate chains rely on cryptographically independent primitives.
+However, in general to achieve the intended security guarantees of dual-algorithm protection, implementers and deployment operators SHOULD ensure that the two certificate chains rely on cryptographically independent primitives.

 ## Certificate Usage and Trust

-Certificate chains must be validated independently, including trust anchors, certificate usage constraints, expiration, and revocation status.
-Operators MUST ensure that revocation checking, such as using OCSP or CRLs, is consistently applied to both chains to prevent reliance on revoked credentials.
+Certificate chains MUST be validated independently with the same logic as if they were each presented in isolation, including trust anchors, certificate usage constraints, expiration, and revocation status.
+Implementations MUST NOT apply different policies and validation logic based on whether a certificate appeared as the first or second.
+In other words, if a dual certificate TLS handshake succeeds, then the same handshake MUST be able to succeed with the same two certificates, but the order of the first and second swapped in `dual_certificate_algorithms`, `Certificates`, and `DualCertificateVerify`.

 #  IANA Considerations